This is a specialized track within the PhD program in Cognitive Science.

 Students in this track will obtain a depth of focus in computational coursework, not achieved in the PhD in Cognitive Science general requirements.
 Accordingly, some of the breadth coursework with basic computational courses have been replaced, while aiming to retain the spirit of the breadth requirement.

 - Breadth (3-4 courses): These courses should be offered by the Department of Cognitive Science and they must collectively develop sophistication in both (1) theoretical approaches to cognitive science (e.g. theory in linguistics/psychology) and (2) (human) experimental approaches to cognitive science.

-- At least one course in each of language and vision areas
+- At least one course in language area

-- Basic computation (3 courses): Examples of courses that apply include Machine learning, Foundations of Neural Network Theory, Bayesian Inference, Mathematical Models of Language, Data science
+- Basic computation (3 courses): Examples of courses that apply include Machine learning, Foundations of Neural Network Theory, Bayesian Inference, Mathematical Models of Language, and Data science.

 - Responsible Conduct in Research